 Following are answers to some frequently asked questions about the Reaffirmation of Accreditation process.

-Simply put, accreditation assures ACC students and the community at large that the college is a trusted provider of the education students need to succeed.
-Accreditation affirms that the ACC meets specified standards in faculty credentials, curriculum, institutional mission, governance and effectiveness, student learning outcomes, student services, libraries, and financial stability.
+Simply put, accreditation assures ACC students and the community at large that the College is a trusted provider of the education students need to succeed.
+Accreditation affirms that ACC meets specified standards in faculty credentials, curriculum, institutional mission, governance and effectiveness, student learning outcomes, student services, libraries, and financial stability.